syed-ghufran-hassan/jointsavingaccount/README.md

-# jointsavingaccount
+# Automating joint saving account in solidity
-The purpose of the repo is to automate joint saving accounts in solidity
+The purpose of the repo is to automate joint saving accounts in solidity by accepting two user account addresses which would be controlled by joint savings account.
+The smart contract would use ether management function to implement a financial institution’s requirements for providing the features of the joint savings account.
+These features consist of the ability to deposit and withdraw funds from the account.